mostafaabdoelgohary2003AI/mostafaabdoelgohary2003AI/README.md

 ###

-<h4 align="left">I'm an AI Student with a strong passion in Computer Vision, Natural Language Processing, Deep Learning and AI in Medical Field.</h4>
+<h4 align="left">I'm an AI Student with a strong passion in Computer Vision, Natural Language Processing, Deep Learning.</h4>

 ###